access-ci-org/Basic_Cluster/doc/README.md

 The installation process, at a high level, takes place in six phases:
 (ignoring hardware/VM setup)
 1\.
 Installation of the bare OS on the headnode
 2\.
-Installation of the XCBC toolkit scripts and dependencies 3\.
+Installation of the BC toolkit scripts and dependencies 3\.
 Defining cluster parameters
 4\.
 Configuration of the headnode via Ansible
 5\.
 Installation of the compute nodes
 6\.
 Testing the scheduler

-This guide in particular will walk through the steps of building an XCBC using VMs defined in VirtualBox, though this generalizes very well to a bare-metal deployment as well.
+This guide in particular will walk through the steps of building a BC using VMs defined in VirtualBox, though this generalizes very well to a bare-metal deployment as well.

 Common Acronyms and Abbreviations
 =================================

-XCBC = XSEDE Compatible Basic Cluster
+BC = Basic Cluster

-XNIT = XSEDE National Integration Toolkit

 WW = Warewulf - the cluster management software preferred in the OpenHPC project.